 The RAF 4 Serious Injury Assessment Report: A Practical Guide for South African Doctors

-When a road accident victim claims general damages — pain and suffering, loss of amenities of life — from the Road Accident Fund, the claim stands or falls on one document: the RAF 4 Serious Injury Assessment Report.
+When a road accident victim claims general damages (pain and suffering, loss of amenities of life) from the Road Accident Fund, the claim stands or falls on one document: the RAF 4 Serious Injury Assessment Report.
 Under the Road Accident Fund Act 56 of 1996 and its Regulations, general damages are payable only where the injury has been assessed as "serious", and that assessment must follow the method prescribed in Regulation 3.
-For the medical practitioner, the RAF 4 is not a referral letter or a summary of the file — it is a statutory instrument in which your clinical findings, your whole person impairment computation and your narrative-test reasoning carry direct legal weight.
-This guide walks through the assessment in the order the form itself enforces, and flags the points where reports most often fail.
+For the medical practitioner, the RAF 4 is a statutory instrument in which the clinical findings, the whole person impairment computation and the narrative test findings carry direct legal weight.
+This guide sets out the statutory framework: what the form is, who may complete it, the Regulation 3 sequence, and what happens after submission.

 What the RAF 4 is and when your patient needs one

 The RAF 4 is the prescribed Serious Injury Assessment Report under the Road Accident Fund Act 56 of 1996, as amended, and the Regulations made under it.
 The Act draws a hard line: a claimant may recover general damages from the Fund only if the injury is assessed as "serious" in accordance with the prescribed method.
-No RAF 4, or a RAF 4 that does not survive the Fund's scrutiny, means no general damages — however severe the injury may appear on the file.
+Without a RAF 4 that the Fund accepts, no general damages are payable, however severe the injury may appear on the file.

 The assessment must be carried out by a medical practitioner registered as such under the Health Professions Act 56 of 1974.
-In practice, attorneys typically brief practitioners with training in the AMA Guides methodology — often specialists in the discipline relevant to the injury — because the whole person impairment computation must be shown, not asserted.
-The assessing practitioner completes and signs the form personally, records their qualifications and HPCSA registration details, and usually attaches substantiating reports and hospital records as annexures.
+The assessing practitioner completes and signs the form personally and records their qualifications and HPCSA registration details.
+In practice, attorneys typically brief practitioners with training in the AMA Guides methodology, often specialists in the discipline relevant to the injury.

-The completed report is submitted to the Fund (or its agent) by the claimant's attorney.
-It may accompany the RAF 1 claim or follow later, but statutory time limits under section 23 of the Act apply to the claim as a whole — the assessing practitioner should confirm timing with the instructing attorney rather than assume the report can wait.
+The completed report is submitted to the Fund or its agent by the claimant's attorney.
+It may accompany the RAF 1 claim or follow later, but statutory time limits under section 23 of the Act apply to the claim as a whole.

 The Regulation 3 sequence: the method the form enforces

-• Step 3 — narrative test: below 30% WPI, any one of the four narrative-test limbs can still qualify the injury as serious
+- Step 3, the narrative test: below 30% WPI, any one of the four narrative test limbs can still qualify the injury as serious

 The Regulations name a specific instrument and a specific edition: the American Medical Association's Guides to the Evaluation of Permanent Impairment, Sixth Edition.
-Using an earlier edition, or a general clinical impression dressed up as a percentage, does not meet the prescribed method.
-The WPI figure in section 4 of the RAF 4 must be your own computation, derived from your actual clinical findings, following the chapter-by-chapter methodology of the Guides — regional impairments rated, converted and combined as the Guides direct.
+A rating done under an earlier edition does not meet the prescribed method.
+The WPI figure in section 4 of the RAF 4 must be the assessing practitioner's own computation, derived from their own clinical findings under the methodology of the Guides.

-One rule is absolute: never record a WPI figure you have not actually computed from findings you have actually made.
-A guessed or borrowed percentage is not a clerical shortcut — it is a false statement in a statutory report signed under your HPCSA registration.
+One rule is absolute: a WPI figure recorded without having been computed from actual clinical findings is a false statement in a statutory report signed under the practitioner's HPCSA registration.

 The narrative test: four limbs, and one is enough